Measure Infrared Optics

 PhaseCam NIR or IR

-4D PhaseCam Twyman-Green interferometers measure at 1053 nm or 1064 nm wavelengths, as well as custom wavelengths.
+4D PhaseCam Twyman-Green interferometers measure at 1064 nm through 3.39 micron wavelengths, as well as custom wavelengths.
 PhaseCam is the industry choice for measuring concave spherical optics, from several millimeters to many meters in diameter.

 Do you need custom-built metrology?